astronomer/airflow-provider-sample/README.md

 The package must be named the same way such that a user can `pip install airflow-provider-<provider-name>` to install.

+> note: If the provider repo sits inside an organization the `provider-name` should be the same as the organization name.

 ## Repository Structure

 In building out a provider package repo, there are a few structural elements that you need: